KD-3/KD-3/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working as an Autonomous Robotics and AI intern.
-- 🌱 I’m currently learning implementations of Deep Learning and Robotics to day to day life scenarios
-- 👯 I’m looking to collaborate on developing practical implementations using AI and Robotics
-- 💬 Ask me about Django development, Robotics Applications and AI
+- 💬 Ask me about Product Management, Fintech Industry, Django development, Robotics and AI
+- 🌱 I write about AI and robotics on [medium](https://medium.com/@kaustubh_dixit).
 - 📫 How to reach me: [My LinkedIn Profile](https://www.linkedin.com/in/kaustubh-dixit-8038bb171/) or over a cup of coffee!